 Click on the components below to learn more.

-Find out how Moody’s Counterparty Risk Rating completes Moody’s bank rating architecture.
+Find out how Counterparty Risk Rating completes banks rating architecture.

 Our Baseline Credit Assessment (BCA) has three main components: a macro profile, financial factors and qualitative factors.